Huotes/CommitMaker/README.md

 Chuck Norris can drink an entire gallon of milk in thirty-seven seconds.

 Little Miss Muffet sat on her tuffet, until Chuck Norris roundhouse kicked her into a glacier.

+Chuck Norris has 12 moons.
+One of those moons is the Earth.